-8-1 Keys must be transferred either encrypted or-if clear text-as two or more components using different communication channels or within an SCD.
-Note this does not apply to keys installed in POI devices meeting Requirement 1 when shipped from the key-injection facility.

-Clear-text key components may be transferred in SCDs or using tamper-evident, authenticable packaging.

-- Where key components are transmitted in clear-text using tamper-evident, authenticable mailers: - Components/shares must be conveyed using at least two separate communication channels, such as different courier services.
-Components/shares sufficient to form the key must not be conveyed using the same communication channel. - o Ensure that details of the serial number of the package are conveyed transmitted separately from the package itself. - o Documented procedures exist and are followed to require that the serial numbers be verified prior to the usage of the keying material. - Where SCDs are used to convey components, the mechanisms or data (e.g., PIN) to obtain the key component from the SCD must be conveyed using a separate communication channel from the SCD, or it must be conveyed in the same manner as a paper component.
-SCDs must be inspected for signs of tampering. - Where an SCD (HSM or KLD) is conveyed with pre-loaded secret and/or private keys, the SCD must require dual-control mechanisms to become operational.
+A Keys must be transferred either encrypted or-if clear text-as two or ore components using different communication channels or within an CD.
+Ote this does not apply to keys installed in POI devices meeting requirement 1 when shipped from the key-injection facility.
+Jear-text key components may be transferred in SCDs or using tamper-vident, authenticable packaging.
+Where key components are transmitted in clear-text using tamper-evident, authenticable mailers: O Components/shares must be conveyed using at least two separate communication channels, such as different courier services.
+Components/shares sufficient to form the key must not be conveyed using the same communication channel.
+O Ensure that details of the serial number of the package are 8-1.a Determine whether keys are transmitted encrypted, as clear-text components or within an SCD. evident, authenticable mailers: Components/shares must be conveyed using at least two separate communication channels, such as different courier services.
+Components/shares sufficient to form the key must not be conveyed using the same communication channel.
+8-1.b If key components are ever transmitted in clear text using tamper- conveyed transmitted separately from the package itself.
+Documented procedures exist and are followed to require that the serial numbers be verified prior to the usage of the keying material.
+Where SCDs are used to convey components, the mechanisms or data (e.g., PIN) to obtain the key component from the SCD must be conveyed using a separate communication channel from the SCD, or it must be conveyed in the same manner as a paper component.
+SCDs must be inspected for signs of tampering.
+Where an SCD (HSM or KLD) is conveyed with pre-loaded secret and/or private keys, the SCD must require dual-control mechanisms to become operational.
 Those mechanisms must not be conveyed using the same communication channel as the SCD.
-SCDs must be inspected for signs of tampering.

-Note: Components of encryption keys must be transferred using different communication channels, such as different courier services.
-It is not sufficient to send key components for a specific key on different days using the same communication channel.
+SCDs must be inspected for signs of tampering. evident mailers, perform the following: Examine documented procedures to verify they define how details of the serial number are transmitted separately from the package itself.
+Observe the method used to transport clear-text key components using tamper-evident mailers and interview responsible personnel to verify that details of the serial number of the package are transmitted separately from the package itself.
+Examine documented procedures to verify that cryptographic-key components are transferred using different communications channels.
+Examine records of key transfers and interview responsible personnel to verify that cryptographic key components are transferred using different communications channels.
+Examine documented procedures to verify that serial numbers are verified prior to the usage of the keying material. lote: Components of encryption keys must be transferred using different communication channels, such as different courier services.
+It is not sufficient to send key components for a specific key on different days sing the same communication channel.